-In some babies a blue swelling (also known as an eruption cyst) appears on the gum up to two months before the tooth breaks through.
+In some babies a blue swelling (known as an eruption cyst) appears on the gum up to two months before the tooth breaks through.
 This cyst usually needs no treatment.

 Don't immediately assume that your baby's fever, diarrhea, and red bottom are related to teething.
 Even if these symptoms occur at the same time, they are often caused by something else.
-For more information, see Fever, page 643, Diarrhea and vomiting (stomach flu or "gastro"), page 663, and Redness on the bottom (diaper rash), page 630.
+For more information, see Fever, page 643; Diarrhea, page 662; and Redness on the bottom (diaper rash), page 630.